 It’s useful to imagine that things like governments, corporations, roads, Internet and the Mona Lisa are an entity in themselves.
 Just like humans, these entities also impact and influence other entities.
 A human makes a painting but a painting changes the course of a human’s life.
 A corporation makes a road, but a road influences where corporations exist.

 Our human-centric worldview limits us to see the world through a very narrow lens.
 We like to believe that we’re in control but things have their own way of influencing other things.
 It is wise to acknowledge that.Have an opinion on this essay?
-You can tweet it to me (tagging my handle @paraschopra) or you can send your feedback on email.
-Thank you!
+You can send your feedback on email to me.